Being Prepared for Tornado Season

-If the community loses power, chances are you won’t have access to your cash.
-So, you’ll be glad you have some cash on hand to help you through the first week.
-I would recommend $200-$300 for food and necessities until the power is restored.
-Small bills work better since most stores won’t be able to break everyone’s large bills.
+But I still recommend having a little cash on hand for food and a hotel stay. $200-$300 for food and necessities until the power is restored.
+Small bills work better since most stores won’t be able to break large bills.

 Have a Stout Emergency Fund

 If you are unable to return to work or have significant damage to your home, you’ll need to use your emergency fund to support you and your family until you get back on your feet.
-This fund will need to be used for insurance deductibles and necessities until you get can get back to work.
+Use this fund for insurance deductibles and necessities until you get can get back to work.